Skip to main content

 Sessions and multi-tenancy

-Because every store domain is keyed by sessionId, a single store can hold many independent accounts.
+Every store domain is keyed by sessionId, so a single store can hold many independent accounts.
 To run several accounts in one process, create one WaClient per sessionId over the same store:

 Device fingerprint